hsd1503/DL-ECG-Review/README.md

-# A Review of Deep Learning on ECG Data
+# A Review of Deep Learning Methods on ECG Data

-Hong, Shenda, Yuxi Zhou, Junyuan Shang, Cao Xiao, and Jimeng Sun.
+Shenda Hong, Yuxi Zhou, Junyuan Shang, Cao Xiao, and Jimeng Sun.
 "Opportunities and Challenges in Deep Learning Methods on Electrocardiogram Data: A Systematic Review." arXiv preprint arXiv:2001.01550 (2019).

 ## Summary Table (Updating.
 Sep 30, 2019)